My mental health?

 While working on our mental health, having a gun around adds risk.

-If you or someone you know is struggling with their mental health or experiencing suicidal ideation, don’t hesitate: call, text or chat 988 to reach the free Suicide and Crisis Lifeline.
+If you or someone you know is struggling with their mental health or experiencing suicidal ideation, don’t hesitate: call, text or chat 988 to reach the free 988 Suicide & Crisis Lifeline.

 Get Involved